 Telecom billing is a potential deathtrap for your business.
 Seriously.
-Whether you're a telecommunications startup or a large provider if you get your billing wrong you'll face the wrath of your customers - be that inundating you with complaint calls or, worse still, flooding your social media pages with nasty comments.
+Whether you’re a telecommunications startup or a large provider if you get your billing wrong, you’ll face the wrath of your customers — be that inundating you with complaint calls or, worse, flooding your social media pages with nasty comments.

 A legacy billing system may also spoil your chances of quickly launching a new service to get ahead of the competition.
 But don’t worry too much, a telecom billing software solution can soothe your anxieties and help you bill accurately for your services.

 In this article, we’ll cover all the basics of telecom billing software: what it is, if it’s necessary for your company, what features to look for when buying, and offer some examples of popular telecom billing software.

 Telecom billing includes the entire process of collecting data usage information, applying necessary usage and rental charges, calculating the billable amount, generating invoices, processing payments, and managing debt collection.

 Telecom billing software automates the telecom billing process, helping you reduce costs and improve accuracy.
 The solution helps VoIP companies, mobile wireless communication providers, telephone service providers, cable and satellite TV companies, internet service providers, and other players in the telecom industry manage their billing operations.

 A study by brite:bill found erroneous billing as one of the main causes for customer churn, with one in three users believing that their mobile operator doesn’t care about individual billing issues.